 Tariffs & Plans

-EE also offers data-only SIMs for tablets and mobile wi-fi devices, with a range of allowances on a 30-day, 12-month or 24-month basis.
-Unlike its smartphone deals however, there is no distinction between ‘Essential’ and ‘Max’ and all users are given access to 60Mbps as standard.
+EE also offers data-only SIMs for tablets and mobile wi-fi devices, with a range of allowances on a 30-day or 24-month basis.

 Phone and device range

 If you’re looking for a pay monthly plan, then EE has a wide range of phones to choose from.
-This is especially true of high-end handsets, including the latest iPhone X and iPhone 8 models, the recently-announced Samsung Galaxy S9, and the Google Pixel 2.
-Flagship devices from Huawei, Sony and HTC are also available.
+This is especially true of high-end handsets, including the latest iPhone 12 Pro Max and the Samsung Galaxy S21 Ultra, along with the Google Pixel 5 and the Microsoft Surface Duo.
+Flagship devices from Huawei, Sony and OPPO are also available.

 Having made all the improvements to its network infrastructure over the past few years, EE has also been working hard on its customer service operations.
 It now answers 100 per cent of calls from its centres in the UK and Ireland, while it has also invested in an improved online chat service and a new My EE application, which provides 24-hour support.